Responsible Wood’s Directors are appointed by our members in accordance with our Constitution.

 B.Eng (Mech), MBL

-Willie holds a bachelors degree in Mechanical Engineering and a Masters Degree in Business Leadership.
+Willie holds a Bachelor degree in Mechanical Engineering and a Masters Degree in Business Leadership.
 Willie is a member of the Audit and Risk Committee.